Is this an original photo of Jesus?

 Carbon Dating of the Shroud of Turin

 In 1988, a small piece of cloth was cut from one of the corners of the Shroud and divided into postage stamp size pieces and given to 3 reputed International labs to do a Carbon Dating Test to determine the age of the Shroud.
 The results from all 3 labs said that the cloth was dated between the years 1260 and 1390.
-Later on it was proved that the samples taken by the labs were not the same as the main body of the Shroud cloth.
-This was because during the centuries that the shroud was venerated and held by the corners of the shroud, the corners became damaged and it was repaired in the middle ages using a process called invisible weaving or darning using dyed threads available then.
+Later on it was proved that there was an error in the carbon dating dates due to the samples being taken from the corners of the Shroud which had repair threads in it and not being of the same composition as the main body of the Shroud cloth. ......More

 Proof that the Shroud of Turin is real and authentic

 Many amazing facts have emerged on detailed scanning of the Shroud of Turin with modern technologies like UV scanning, etc. which prove that the Shroud of Turin is real and authentic.
 Most of the eminent scientists, who conducted these experiments, actually started out believing that the Shroud of Turin is a fake.
 But, on seeing the unexplainable phenomena of the Shroud of Turin image, many of them are now the most vociferous supporters of the Shroud being the genuine burial cloth of Jesus, and that the image thereon, is a miraculous picture of Jesus Christ.

 - Scourging or whip lash marks on the body consistent with a flogging with a Roman flagrum, a short whip of leather with the ends tipped with bits of lead or other metal or bone pieces, which tore into flesh and muscle.

 - Piercing marks of a crown of thorns on the head as described in the bible.

 - Presence of Roman coin from the time of Jesus, placed over his eyes – this was a custom at the time of Jesus.